 Professor Simon's broad experience in architectural practice has ranged in scale from master planning to the design of furniture.
 She continues to practice as a principal of Simon Design.
 Professor Simon is an active member of the American Institute of Architects and has served as president of her local chapter.

 Professor Simon teaches architectural design studios to both graduate and undergraduate students, including the Comprehensive Studio that integrates design and advanced technology, and a Topical Studio on Sustainable Building Skin.
 She has taught Professional Practice, History of Contemporary Architecture, History and Theory of Urbanism, and an Honors course on Sustainability.
-Simon is currently teaching the graduate Integrated Design Studio and an undergraduate i-Series/Scholarship in Practice (General Education) course, Design in Practice, that has been designated a Fearless Ideas course.
+Simon currently teaches the graduate Architectural Design Studio IV, Integrated Design Studio, and an undergraduate i-Series/Scholarship in Practice (General Education) course, Design in Practice, that has been designated a Fearless Ideas course.